-Wichita Blue Juniper (spiral) will grow to be about 10 feet tall at maturity, with a spread of 3 feet.
-It has a low canopy, and is suitable for planting under power lines.
+Wichita Blue Juniper will grow to be about 18 feet tall at maturity, with a spread of 6 feet.
+It tends to be a little leggy, with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 70 years or more.